-Questions & Answers - How To Substitute Baking Soda
+Questions and Answers – Substitute Baking Soda

 I recently moved to Germany, but still love to bake good ol’ American chocolate chip cookies.
 However, I have encounter a problem in getting all of the needed ingredients together.
 First, there is no “packed” brown sugar, so I have to use natural raw brown sugar (basically the same as white, only brown).
 Secondly, I cannot buy baking soda anywhere.
 Can I use baking powder as a substitute?
 Do you know of any substitutes I could use?

 Baking powder and/or baking soda is used as leavening in many cookie recipes.
 Baking soda helps neutralize acidic ingredients.
 Baking powder and baking soda are not interchangeable and there is no substitution for baking soda.

-Try the pharmacy, or the pharmacy section of the supermarket, and ask for bicarbonato.
+Try the local pharmacy, or the pharmacy section of the supermarket, and ask for bicarbonato.
 Baking soda is also called sodium bicorbonate in Britian, or NaHCO3.